Graham Farmer Freeway: Post-opening

+The Burswood Bridge and Road Study predicted there would be 80,000 vehicles using the freeway per day by 2021.
 By October 2000, an average of 65,000 vehicles per day were using the Graham Farmer Freeway, with a peak of 106,000 vehicles on 28 April.
+Congestion on alternative routes into the CBD had reduced.
 Traffic on Riverside Drive had dropped from 50,000 vehicles per day before the freeway opened to 27,000 per day, and traffic on The Causeway had dropped from 107,000 vehicles per day to 70,000 per day.
 Traffic had reduced on Adelaide Terrace, Shepperton Road and the Mitchell Freeway off-ramps to James Street and Charles Street as well.
 On the other hand, traffic along Whatley Crescent in Maylands had increased by 6,000 vehicles per day.
 In May 2000, work commenced at The Causeway on converting one lane in each direction to a bus lane.

-In February 2011, Main Roads Western Australia confirmed that it was investigating adding a third lane in each direction through the Northbridge Tunnel by subsuming the emergency stopping lane.
+In February 2011, Main Roads Western Australia confirmed that it was investigating adding a third lane in each direction through the Northbridge Tunnel by converting the emergency stopping lane to a traffic lane.
 A project to add a third lane was officially confirmed in March 2012.
 Also included in the project was an additional lane along the Mitchell Freeway for 8 km to Hutton Street, the widening of several bridges across the Mitchell Freeway, and the construction of an additional on-ramp from the Loftus Street exit from the tunnel.
 The project was deemed necessary in part due to the increase in traffic caused by the closure of Riverside Drive for the construction of Elizabeth Quay.
 The total cost was $57 million.

-The lane addition was controversial due to the reduction in safety; in the weeks leading up to construction, the Victorian coroner, Jennifer Coate, released her report into the 2007 Burnley Tunnel crash in Melbourne, which recommended that new tunnels have emergency lanes.
-Premier Colin Barnett said that the tunnel was always built to have three lanes.
+The lane addition was controversial due to concern about a reduction in safety; in the weeks leading up to construction, the Victorian coroner, Jennifer Coate, released her report into the 2007 Burnley Tunnel crash in Melbourne, which killed three people and was caused by a broken-down truck.
+The report recommended that new tunnels have emergency lanes, which Premier Colin Barnett disagreed with, saying that the tunnel was built to have three lanes.
 The third lane in the eastbound tunnel opened on 16 April 2013, and in the westbound tunnel on 29 April 2013.
 A reduced speed limit was put in place for about a month to allow drivers to get used to the change.
-By 2014, the rate of crashes in the tunnel was roughly the same as before the extra lanes were added, despite the extra traffic.
+By 2014, the rate of crashes in the tunnel was roughly the same as before the extra lanes were added.
 As of 2025, there are 120,310 vehicles per day through the Northbridge Tunnel, and 107,120 vehicles per day across the Windan Bridge.
+The higher than expected traffic on the freeway was attributed to higher than expected population growth, and a higher number of vehicles per person.